junh1024/junh1024-Documents/Audio/Surround/Instrument placement in surround.md

 #### Things With Long Notes
 - Vocal Fills/Backups
 - Strings (Usually All 4, Or Biased Front)
+- Sustained Guitars/Gtr reverb
 - Pads
-- It is suggested to use my "2.0 to 5.0 Upmix V3 (L).txt" in [my suite](https://github.com/junh1024/Reaper-Surround#introduction) for spreading 2 to 4.
-NEVER place sounds directly to the sides.
-See my general surround guide to see why.
+- NEVER pan sounds directly to the sides for too long, it will sound bad & unstable, due to bad localization.
+It is recommended to use reverb or my "2.0 to 5.0 Upmix V3 (L).txt" in [my suite](https://github.com/junh1024/Reaper-Surround#introduction) for spreading 2 to 4 to decorrelate so it's more stable.
+My Surround guide V3 coming somewhen.

 ## Back
 #### Don't make it too distracting